LaFosseAcademy/barts_training/session_notes/module_3_session_notes.md

 Then I'll copy over the file again from the root folder, back into my personal folder to work on it again.

-From my folder we should be able to see a little CoPilot icon on the file.
+From my folder we should be able to see a little Copilot icon on the file.

 <img src="../trainer_images/2.png">

-CoPilot has access to the file you are working in, and other files and emails in your Micrsoft 365 environment, depending on your organisations settings.
+Copilot has access to the file you are working in, and other files and emails in your Micrsoft 365 environment, depending on your organisation's settings.

 If we click on the button we should see: